CCRI-Cyberknights/page/README.md

 ## Features

-- Multi-page Design: Uses a single `index.html` file with a JavaScript router to display multiple pages, each corresponding to a different QR code.
+- **Multi-page Design**: Uses a single `index.html` file with a JavaScript router to display multiple pages, each corresponding to a different QR code.
 This allows us to use multiple QR codes that direct to a single, easily manageable URL.
-- Fully Responsive: The site is built with Tailwind CSS, ensuring a clean and optimal viewing experience on any device, from desktop computers to mobile phones.
+- **Fully Responsive**: The site is built with Tailwind CSS, ensuring a clean and optimal viewing experience on any device, from desktop computers to mobile phones.
-- Clean UI/UX: Simplified navigation with consistent design patterns, organized resource categories, and beginner-friendly guidance.
+- **Interactive Elements**: Cyber Knight icons with full-screen modal expansion, button-style navigation with clear visual hierarchy, and mobile-optimized search functionality.
+- **Enhanced UX**: Resource cards with expand/collapse functionality, bullet-point formatting, external link indicators, modal system with click-anywhere-to-close behavior, and streamlined content architecture.
+- **Generalized Image Toggle System**: Unified CSS custom properties for consistent image expansion across all toggleable images (navigation icons, welder image, VBox screenshot) with 96% screen width expansion.
-- Branded Color Palette: Hybrid forge color scheme with `#04703C` primary green, industrial accents, and strategic color hierarchy.
+- **Branded Color Palette**: Canonical color palette with CSS variables, hybrid forge color scheme with `#04703C` primary green, industrial accents, and strategic color hierarchy.
-- Automated Testing: Comprehensive test suite using Selenium WebDriver to ensure functionality across different pages and features.
+- **Automated Testing**: Comprehensive test suite using Selenium WebDriver to ensure functionality across different pages and features.
+- **Automated Versioning**: Intelligent version management with conventional commits, pre-commit hooks, and semantic versioning.
-- Key Landing Pages:
+- **Key Landing Pages**:
-  - Home: Features a hero section announcing venue changes and club mission
-  - Cybersecurity Club: Provides links to our main club page and the official signup form
+  - **Home**: Merged club content with engaging "Who are the Cyber Knights?" headline, strategic "Excitement • Opportunity • Belonging" banner for QR code users, enhanced career messaging with "Our Members Get Hired!" section, and logical content organization
-  - CyberKnights Linux: Contains comprehensive boot guides including USB Boot Guide and VirtualBox Boot Guide, with step-by-step instructions and common one-time boot menu keys
+  - **Linux**: Generic Linux installation guides with USB Boot Guide and VirtualBox Boot Guide, step-by-step instructions and common boot menu keys
-  - Calendar: Displays meeting schedules with color-coded meeting types and clickable room numbers
+  - **Calendar**: Meeting schedules with color-coded meeting types and clickable room numbers
-  - Resources: Comprehensive resource cards with detailed descriptions, modal system for enhanced readability, and organized categories with default club filter.
-All major resources include comprehensive summaries covering technical aspects, practical applications, and user benefits.
+  - **Resources**: Comprehensive resource cards with detailed descriptions, bullet-point formatting, modal system with click-anywhere-to-close behavior for enhanced readability, and organized categories with default club filter
-  - Campus Maps: Interactive maps for meeting locations (e.g., `/map-warwick-4080`)
+  - **Campus Maps**: Interactive maps for meeting locations (e.g., `/map-warwick-4080`)
-  - Documents: Standalone HTML documents that can be loaded within the SPA or accessed directly
+  - **Documents**: Standalone HTML documents that can be loaded within the SPA or accessed directly
+  - **Blog**: Updates and announcements (coming soon)

 ## Getting Started